ome/omero-guides/install.rst

 Start OMERO.insight or a Command Line Interface (CLI) and log in to ``YOUR-HOST-NAME`` with the username ``root`` and the password you have set in the ``playbook.yml`` above.

-Go to ``https://YOUR-HOST-NAME:4080/webclient/`` in your browser and log in to OMERO.web with the same credentials you used for OMERO.insight above.
+Go to ``https://YOUR-HOST-NAME:4080/webclient/`` in your browser and log in to OMERO.web with the same credentials used above for OMERO.insight.
 In case you are on the same machine where you installed your OMERO, go to `http://localhost:4080/webclient/ <http://localhost:4080/webclient/>`_ to access your OMERO.web locally.

 Docker
 ------